 The EESC has six sections, specialising in concrete topics of relevance to the citizens of the European Union, ranging from social to economic affairs, energy, environment, external relations or the internal market.

-expects the UN to deliver on its own goals of maintaining peace and security, supporting sustainable development and implementing human rights to the benefit of an increasing number of people.
-Civil society's contribution is essential for solutions on the ground, achieving the Sustainable Development Goals (SDGs), fostering a just transition and fighting climate change.
+EESC member and rapporteur for the opinion Christian Moos said: Civil society's contribution is essential for finding and delivering solutions on the ground, achieving the Sustainable Development Goals (SDGs), fostering just transition and fighting climate change.

-recommends to, in order to enhance the UN's ability to react efficiently to current global challenges, UN Member States in breach of the UN Charter or commitments under UN agreements or conventions should not be allowed to exercise full participation and voting rights.
+To enhance the UN's ability to react efficiently to current global challenges, UN Member States in breach of the UN Charter or commitments under UN agreements or conventions should not be allowed to exercise full participation and voting rights;

-recommends that the UN has to further develop its integrated Civil Society Organizations System.
+The UN should further develop its integrated Civil Society Organizations System;

 Better coordination within the EU is needed so that it speaks with a single voice and acts accordingly in all UN bodies and related institutions.